prettier/prettier/docs/plugins.md

 function(
 	// The AST node corresponding to the comment
 	comment: AST,
-	// The full sourcecode text
+	// The full source code text
 	text: string,
 	// The global options object
 	options: object,